Body Image and self-esteem

 Did you know that recess with unstructured play can increase student’s attention and focus and promote better behaviour in class?
 To read more about the benefits of recess and unstructured play on improving mental health and resiliency take a look at the Canadian Public Health Association’s toolkit.

 Physical literacy is as important as reading and writing.
 For children and youth to be active for life they need to develop fundamental movements skills, have confidence in their ability, be motivated to participate in physical activity opportunities and possess knowledge and understanding to value being active.
-Visit Physical Literacy for resources and the physical literacy for educators section.
+Sport for life is a leading agency when it comes to physical literacy.
+They provide several resources and learning opportunities and the also have a physical literacy for educators section on their website.

 Active for Life offers resources for educators who want to deliver physical literacy instruction to children.
 There are ready-made lesson plans and lesson plan builder for ages 3 to 5, 5 to 8, and 8 to 12.